 In terms of supervisory authorities, FINMA is an independent and single integrated authority for the Swiss financial markets, which is responsible for the supervision of banks, securities firms, stock exchanges and collective investment schemes.
 It further monitors the private insurance sector.
-FINMA's activities are overseen in turn by the Swiss parliament and, although it carries out its activities independently, FINMA has a duty to report to the Swiss Federal
+FINMA's activities are overseen in turn by the Swiss parliament and, although it carries out its activities independently, FINMA has a duty to report to the Swiss Federal Council.

-Council.

 Under the FinIA, wealth managers and trustees acting in a professional capacity are now also subject to FINMA licensing and enforcement.
 That being said, their day-to-day supervision is entrusted to supervisory organisations (SOs) approved and monitored by FINMA.
-As at 1 June 2023, five SOs were licensed to act in this capacity, namely the Organisme de Surveillance des Instituts Financiers, the Organisation de surveillance financière, AOOS - Schweizerische Aktiengesellschaft für Aufsicht, FINcontrol Suisse AG and the Supervisory Organisation for Financial Intermediaries & Trustees.
+As of 15 August 2024, five SOs were licensed to act in this capacity, namely the Organisme de Surveillance des Instituts Financiers (OSIF), the Organisation de surveillance financière (OSFIN), AOOS - Schweizerische Aktiengesellschaft für Aufsicht, FINcontrol Suisse AG and the Supervisory Organisation for Financial Intermediaries & Trustees (SO-FIT).